 Transfer courses do not factor into your Cortland GPA.

 You cannot enroll in a course at another institution while enrolled in student teaching and certain practicums or fieldwork.

-A maximum of 64 transfer credits from a two-year institution, and a maximum combination from two- and four-year institutions of 75-81 (depending on the major) may be applied to a Cortland degree program.
+A maximum of 64 transfer credits from a two-year institution, and a maximum combination from two- and four-year institutions of 75-90 (depending on your major and catalog term) may be applied to a Cortland degree program.

-Fourty-five (45) credit hours of course work must be completed in residence at Cortland, including half of a student's major, minor and/or concentration courses.
+Thirty (30) or Fourty-five (45) credit hours of course work must be completed in residence at Cortland, including half of your major, minor and/or concentration courses.
 Check your Degree Works audit for your specific residency requirement.

 You cannot receive transfer credit for a course you have already received credit for at Cortland.